xiaolaight/neuralNets/README.md

 # neuralNets
-Just a bunch of basic neural network templates implemented using different libraries.
+Basic neural network templates implemented using different libraries (numpy currently, will be adding pytorch and tensorflow implementations).